Vintage Digital & Analogue Studio Effects

 This Image was created by and is the Copyright of Vintage Digital

+The Furman Sound RV-1 was released around 1982 and is a mono analogue spring reverb system with a limiter built in, an odd combination of effects.
 The Furman Sound RV-1 is a mono device with TRS or XLR inputs on offer.
 A stereo model was released some time later.

 With proper use it is capable of providing clean and realistic reverb effects over a long lifetime.
 It may be used with equally good results in recording studios, musical instrument systems, or sound reinforcement systems.